Rayk0/Raykonfig-Visual-Studio-Code/README.md

 Somehow, I also like to use [Helium icons](https://marketplace.visualstudio.com/items?itemName=helgardrichard.helium-icon-theme) which offer more colorful icons.

 ## Settings
-Here is the JSON Version of my settings, if you ever feel to copy them.
+Here is the JSON Version of my settings, if you want to use them.
 You can also find them in the repository.

 ```
 {